-Applications can now be made for the Master in Education Science Education programme organised by the School of Education Trinity College Dublin. [please see further details here (PDF)]
+Applications can now be made for the Master in Education Science Education programme organised by the School of Education Trinity College Dublin.
+[Please see flyer HERE (PDF)]

 Aims of the programme

 This programme aims to give students the academic and practical skills they need to develop a critical understanding of the role of science education, research and communication in society.
 The programme explores the scientific method through theories of learning and engagement while providing opportunities for students to experience frontier research and current debates in science education.
-Modules are delivered by scientists and researchers with input from media, industry and policy professionals.
+Modules are delivered by scientists, educators and experts from both the School of Education and Science Gallery Dublin.